 Your account and paying bills

-WaterNSW issues quarterly bills that represent a quarter of your entitlement charges as well as any usage charges for the previous three-month period.
+WaterNSW issues invoices that represent your entitlement charges as well with any usage charges that have taken place during the invoice period.
+The invoicing periods are below:

 More about paying your bills